vsg24/clearblog/Readme.md

 **You MUST change default user values ASAP.**

 ***Recomended:*** There are a couple of options that can be customized.
 Including the language, blog title, number of posts in each page, blog URL (Should end with slash) and more....
-They are available at the end of the Web,config file.
+They are available at the end of the Web.config file.

 ---